 The 2015 Legislature passed Senate Bill No. 283 (Ch.
 452) providing for a stipend for legislators for constituent services and allowing for reimbursement of constituent services expenses not paid from a constituent services account or otherwise reimbursed.
 The legislation provided a primary $3,000 stipend for each legislator for constituent services and a secondary amount of between $1,000 and $4,000 depending on the square mileage of a legislator's district, for districts over 100 square miles.
-The effective date is July 1, 2017, as a legislature is not allowed to set its own compensation.

 The primary stipend may be used only for providing constituent services, which include but are not limited to:

 - Unreimbursed expenses for mileage, per diem (meals), or lodging to provide constituent services or represent constituents

 - Telecommunications or phone, internet, computer hardware and software to communicate with constituents